Could dental implants work for you?

 A missing tooth can cause even further tooth loss

-Many of our patients are surprised to find out just how much one missing tooth can throw their whole oral heath out of balance.
+Many of our patients are surprised to find out just how much one missing tooth can throw their whole oral health out of balance.

 Firstly, the part of the jawbone which holds the tooth starts to dissolve.
 This happens as soon as the tooth is lost and can start to affect the teeth on either side of the gap, causing further tooth loss.
 Additionally, surrounding teeth will start to shift in an attempt to close the gap.
 This causes a crooked bite and can contribute to malocclusion, which in turn affects your jaw and neck muscles.
 Patients with a bad bite often experience tension headaches, neck and upper back pain.